itiligent/Raspi-Things/CREATE-USB-BOOTABLE-UBUNTU.md

         └─mmcblk0p2 179:2    0  59.2G  0 part /

-5. Adjust the below commands according to the lsblk output (sda1 and sda2 partition format may be different)
+5. Adjust the below commands according to the lsblk output (your sda1 and sda2 partition names may be different)

         sudo mkdir /mnt/boot
         sudo mkdir /mnt/writable